Neck Strain (cont.)

 Neck Strain Treatment

-After the assessment of your condition by your doctor, a plan will be formulated, in conjunction with you and your family, to treat your injuries.
+After the assessment of one's condition by a doctor, a plan will be formulated, in conjunction with the patient and his/her family, to treat the injuries.
 Consideration will be given to the length of time that might be involved for recovery.
 The vast majority of neck strains heal themselves with appropriate supportive self-care alone.
 Many people do not need specific medical intervention.

-Rest and apply local heat for symptomatic relief, and gradually resume your usual daily physical activity and work.
+Rest and apply local heat for symptomatic relief, and gradually resume one's usual daily physical activity and work.

 Must Read Articles Related to Neck Strain